-^{} The substance of this "Cause of Action" seems to be that persons involved in the estate litigation attempted to contact George Sassower, who was hard to get hold of, through Doris Sassower, wife and partner or colleague who shares his offices, and to urge her to convey messages to him.
-Nothing is actionable therein.
-No damages, much less special ones, are pleaded or shown.
+^{} The substance of this "Cause of Action" seems to be that persons involved in the estate litigation attempted to contact George Sassower, who was hard to get hold of, through Doris sand to urge her to convey messages to him.
+Nothing is actionable shown.

+No damages, much less special ones, are pleaded or